Optimizing Me

 JJ Ruescas

-Human Optimization Strategist · Breathwork Facilitator
+Human Optimization Strategist · Breathing for Performance Coach

 JJ brings the science and the nervous system architecture.
 With 15+ years in systems optimization and deep training in functional breathing protocols, he doesn't teach "just breathe deeper."
 He teaches you WHY your breathing breaks down at mile 18 — and gives you the protocols to fix it.

-Glenn Lubbert
+Glen Lubbert

 Is This Workshop For You?